ibm-skills-network/labs-knowledgebase/docs/Lab Tools/Cloud IDE/cloud-ide-kubernetes.md

     - Noun-phrases
     - Relations (Transformer)
     - Syntax
-- Launch Application - This is how you view the application you run within Cloud IDE.
+- Launch Application - This is how you view applications you run within Cloud IDE.

 ### Launch Application